stakater/Reloader/README.md

 `Note`: At one time only one of these resource can be ignored, trying to do it will cause error in helm template compilation.

+You can also set the log format of Reloader to json by setting `logFormat` to `json` in values.yaml and apply the chart

 ## Help

 ### Documentation